 Funding for Quality Waters projects comes from surcharges on licences to angle and/ or guide on Classified Waters in BC.

 This program is currently limited to established projects.
 Application forms are provided directly to proponents for each regional project.
-For more information, contact Shannon West at 250-940-9789 or firstname.lastname@example.org.
+For more information, contact Barb von Sacken at firstname.lastname@example.org or 250-940-3013.

-Report forms are customized for each project will be provided to project leaders by email.
+Report forms are customized for each project and will be provided to project leaders in late February or early March.
 Report forms are due by April 15th each year.

 Each project funded under this program completes an annual report.
 The most recent summary reports are provided below.
 For earlier reports, please contact Barb von Sacken at email@example.com or 250-940-9013.